 Container Orchestration | Definition, Benefits & How It Works

-In the 1970’s, the concept of a container-based application emerged to transform the IT world.
+Not until the early did the concept of a container-based application emerge to transform the IT world.
 For the first time, the software was deployed consistently and reliably regardless of the target environment’s changes (private or public cloud, personal computer, etc.).
 With the development of containers, container orchestration has become a trending topic in recent years, with successful applications from the likes of tech giants Facebook, Google, Netflix, among others.
 This article provides you with fundamental knowledge about container orchestration and some available tools your organization should consider for scaling your business.

 Container Orchestration Definition?